TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Windows.md

     └── tv
 ```

-After you create the base folders to use it's time to follow the #examples-how-to-set-up-your-paths-inside-your-applications for a two-disk setup.
+After you create the base folders to use, follow the #examples-how-to-set-up-your-paths-inside-your-applications for a two-disk setup.

-## Examples how to set up your paths INSIDE your applications
+## Examples of how to set up your paths INSIDE your applications

-At the moment, we do not have Windows-based screenshots for all of the apps, but they might be added later.
+At the moment, we do not have Windows screenshots for all the apps, but they may be added later.

-So, in the meantime, use the [Examples](/File-and-Folder-Structure/Examples/) of how to setup your paths INSIDE your applications.
+So, in the meantime, use the [Examples](/File-and-Folder-Structure/Examples/) of how to set up your paths INSIDE your applications.
-However, for the paths, use the info provided below depending on whether you have a one-disk setup or a two-disk setup.
+However, for the paths, use the information below, depending on whether you have a one-disk or two-disk setup.

-!!! warning "Linux used forward slash `/` and Windows uses backslash `\`<br>So if you see paths with a forward slash replace it with a backslash for Windows"
+!!! warning "Linux uses forward slash `/` and Windows uses backslash `\`<br>So if you see paths with a forward slash, replace it with a backslash for Windows"

 === "One-Disk Setup"

-    We will assume you have a one-disk setup with a large drive added as drive `D:/` or are using [StableBit DrivePool](https://stablebit.com/){:target="\_blank" rel="noopener noreferrer"} that created one big disk as drive `D:\`.
+    We will assume you have a one-disk setup with a large drive added as drive `D:/` or that you are using [StableBit DrivePool](https://stablebit.com/){:target="\_blank" rel="noopener noreferrer"} that created a single large disk as drive `D:\`.

     === "Sonarr"